 Good MorningEquity markets plunged on Thursday as investor sentiment soured.
 The results from NVIDIA were better than expected but provided no new catalyst to drive sentiment.
 The risk is that the S&P 500 will continue to move lower in the coming week and send the index into a full-blown correction.
 The critical support target for the S&P 500 is near 5,780 and will likely be tested soon.

 Today's PCE price index could alleviate some of the market's fears.
 The index is expected to show inflation cooling compared to the prior month, possibly enough to allow the FOMC to cut rates at least once this year.
 However, even with a reduction in yearly inflation compared to the prior month, consumer-level inflation continues to run hot.
 It is a risk for investors that is not likely to go away quickly.
 The question is whether the S&P 500 can continue to grow its earnings in this environment as it has done for the last year.
-Featured: Everyone’s watching Nvidia right now.
-Here’s why I’m excited.
-(Ad)
+Featured: The suits might come after me for showing you this (Ad)

 |